Eifal/Auto-Pixiv/README.md

 python pixiv.py
 ```

-I do not recommend `git clone` because it will download all files in the `pix` folder
+I do not recommend `git clone` because it will download all files in the `pix` folder :D

 ## Usage